ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

  1. What is an IPFS gateway?
  2. Who provides IPFS gateways?
+    1. Your local gateway
+    2. Private gateways
+    3. Public gateways
  3. What types of gateways exist?
     1. Read-only and writeable gateways
     2. Resolution styles
     1. Gateway services
+    2. Which type of gateway to use
  4. When not to employ a gateway
  5. Limitations
  6. Recommended form of gateway usage